libremfg/rhize-docs/content/use-cases/genealogy.md

 ```

 The intro of this document provides an interactive example of an Echarts tree.
-We've also embedded Echarts in Grafana workspaces to make interactive dashboards for forward and backward genealogy.
+We've also embedded Echarts in Grafana workspaces to make interactive dashboards for forward and reverse genealogies:

 {{< bigFigure
 src="/images/genealogy/screenshot-rhize-genealogy-grafana.png"